core-wg/oscore/draft-ietf-core-object-security.md

 Many CoAP header fields are required to be read and changed during a normal message exchange or when traversing a proxy and thus cannot in general be protected between the endpoints, e.g. CoAP message layer fields such as Message ID.

-The CoAP header field Code MUST be sent in plaintext to support RESTful processing, but MUST be integrity protected (Class I) to prevent an intermediary from changing, e.g. from GET to DELETE.
+The CoAP header field Code MUST be sent in clear to support RESTful processing, but MUST be integrity protected (Class I) to prevent an intermediary from changing, e.g. from GET to DELETE.
 The other CoAP header fields SHALL neither be integrity protected nor encrypted (Class U).
 All CoAP header fields are thus outer message fields.

 The sending endpoint SHALL copy the header fields from the original CoAP message to the header of the OSCOAP message.
 The receiving endpoint SHALL copy the header fields from the OSCOAP message to the header of the decrypted CoAP message.
 Both sender and receiver include the CoAP header field Code in the AAD of the COSE object (see {{AAD}}).